Strong regulatory graphs: Phenotype attractors

 We are interested in attractors that are defined through a fixed configuration (also called phenotype in \cite{10.1109/TCBB.2018.2879097}) on some (possibly not all) of their variables.
 In other words, we are interested in minimal cycles of the state transition systems, where some of the variables of the models are constant.
 This is similar to the concept of a target set in the partial controlability of complex networks \cite{ControlSciRep2017}.
 The notion of phenotype was introduced for Boolean networks in \cite{10.1109/TCBB.2018.2879097} and discussed in connection with the control of Boolean networks in \cite{10.3389/fams.2022.838546}.

 \begin{definition} Let $G=(V,E)$ be a strong regulatory graph.
-We define a \emph{trap set} of its state transition graph in the usual way as a set $S$ of vertices such that for any $\alpha\rightarrow \beta$, if $\alpha\in S$, then $\beta\in S$.
-An \emph{attractor} is defined as (non-empty) minimal trap set under set inclusion.
+We define a \emph{trap set} of its state transition graph in the usual way as a set $S$ of vertices such that $f_G(S)\subseteq S$.
+A trap set is also called an invariant in dynamical system theory.
+An \emph{attractor} is defined as a (non-empty) minimal trap set under set inclusion.